dscripka/openWakeWord/README.md

 While other wakeword evaluation standards [do exist](https://github.com/Picovoice/wake-word-benchmark), for openWakeWord it was decided that a custom evaluation would better indicate what performance users can expect for real-world deployments.
 Specifically:

-1) *false-reject* rates are calculated from either clean recordings of the wakeword that are mixed with background noise at realistic signal-to-noise ratios (e.g., 5-10 dB) *and* reverberted with room Impulse Response Functions (RIRs) to better simulate far-field audio, *or* manually collected data from realistic deployment environments (e.g., far-field capture with normal environment noise).
+1) *false-reject* rates are calculated from either clean recordings of the wakeword that are mixed with background noise at realistic signal-to-noise ratios (e.g., 5-10 dB) *and* reverberated with room Impulse Response Functions (RIRs) to better simulate far-field audio, *or* manually collected data from realistic deployment environments (e.g., far-field capture with normal environment noise).

 2) *false-accept* rates are determined by using the [Dinner Party Corpus](https://www.amazon.science/publications/dipco-dinner-party-corpus) dataset, which represents ~5.5 hours of far-field speech, background music, and miscellaneous noise.
 This dataset sets a realistic (if challenging) goal for how many false activations might occur in a similar situation.